potassco/clorm/docs/clorm/integration.rst

 <https://potassco.org/clingo/python-api/current/#clingo.Control>`_ so we
 only highlight the changes that Clorm introduces.

-Clorm adds, or overloads, the following member functions:
+Clorm adds some new member functions as well as overloading some existing
+functions:

 * ``__init__()``.
 Clorm adds an optional ``unifier`` parameter for specifying a default list of ``Predicate`` sub-classes (or a single